-This week sees the UK parliament knee-deep in Brexit related debates, all of which stem from 2016’s non-binding referendum.
-Erik P. Bucy writes the current rancor in the UK over Brexit is reminiscent of California’s difficult experience with its anti-immigration Proposition 187, which had been strategically pushed by a Republican Governor in 1994.
+Last weeks have seen the UK Parliament knee-deep in Brexit related debates, all of which stem from 2016’s non-binding referendum.
+Erik P. Bucy writes the current rancour in the UK over Brexit is reminiscent of California’s difficult experience with its anti-immigration Proposition 187, which had been strategically pushed by a Republican Governor in 1994.
 He argues that the UK may have something to learn from California’s tradition of ballot Propositions, which are not only binding but are accompanied by a dispassionate analysis of the proposed legislation and its potential effects.

 A little direct democracy, such as a national referendum to leave or remain in the EU (aka, ‘Brexit’) can be a dangerous and powerful thing.
 California voters know this all too well.
 Propositions and ballot initiatives have been a routine feature of the statewide electoral landscape there for over a century—and have bent numerous gubernatorial candidates to their will, whether eventually considered a good idea or not.